brydenm/bryden.github.io/_posts/2021-03-20-Starting-to-learning-in-public.markdown

-The year started with me looking for new ways to approach my personal and professional development.
+This year I've been looking for new ways to approach my personal and professional development.

-I usually take an informal self-guided approach to learning, where I rapidly gain a simple understanding of the key ideas and framework of a topic, before diving right in to find practical ways to apply and learn by doing.
-In practice, that usually starts with an [online search](https://duckduckgo.com/) for and reading multiple articles/journals that already distil down the key ideas.
+In the past I've chosen to learn topics that help me face a current challenge, or relate to something that I enjoy doing.

+Recently that's been agile and lean principles - to help my work team develop and excel.
+For fun, I've been learning Python for statistical analysis.

+This year I want to reduce what I call 'knowledge hoarding'.
+This is where I gather and store info on a topic, with no guarantee I'll need it or use it.
+Instead, I want to move towards a type of ['just in time'](https://duckduckgo.com/?q=just+in+time+production+meaning&atb=v265-3&ia=web) learning model, where I choose a project and learn the minimum skills I need to deliver it.

 Using this approach and following my curiosity - I tumbled down an online rabbit hole...